richpeers/laravel-slack-resources/README.md

 # laravel-slack-resources
 Laravel package for saving url resources from a slack command

-This will intercept slack command `/resource https://useful-url tag`, authenticate against a slack signing secret key, record the urlk and associate tags.
+This will intercept slack command `/resource https://useful-url tag`, authenticate against a slack signing secret key, record the URL and associated tags.
 It will then dispatch a queued job to fetch the site's meta data and title.

 ## Install:
 `composer require richpeers/laravel-slack-resources`